-On October 14 & 15, 2017 FREE yourself of clutter and find some great FREE items of your own!
+Rid yourself of clutter and find some great FREE items of your own!
 Put out your unwanted household items during Curbside Give Away Weekend instead of discarding them.
-It’s a great way to reduce the amount of garbage ending up in the landfill, while letting someone else find something new.
+It’s a great way to reduce the amount of garbage ending up in the landfill, while allowing someone else to find something new.

 Then sit back and watch your old stuff be adopted by your neighbours, or complete strangers scouring the city for discarded gems.
-Share your finds and connect with other treasure hunters on Facebook and Twitter and use the hashtag #hfxcurbside.
+Share your finds and connect with other treasure hunters on social media and use the hashtag #hfxcurbside.

-If no one picks up your stuff, remember that unclaimed items must be removed from the curb by dusk on Sunday.
-Consider donating unclaimed items charitable organizations, and place any garbage for collection on your regular garbage day and week.
+If no one picks up your stuff, remember that all unclaimed items must be removed from the curb by dusk on Sunday.
+Consider donating unclaimed items to charitable organizations, and place any garbage material out for collection on your regular garbage day.

 Curbside Give Away etiquette for placing items at the curb

 - place signs on items with the word “FREE”

 - items should still be in good condition for re-use or able to be repaired